-VIVA EVE and UFE improvements
+Viva Eve and UFE improvements

 Women who have researched, advocated for themselves, informed others, and demanded changes in their care helped spearhead improvements in UFE.
 They’ve shown their desire for less invasive fibroid treatment procedures and no doubt the UFE improvements will continue.

 The doctors at VIVA EVE have years of UFE experience with uterine fibroids as well as adenomyosis.
 We are provide high-quality, personalized care for each and every patient we see.
 We’ll partner with you to determine the best way to treat your problematic symptoms.
-Please click here or call 1-866-684-8238 to schedule an appointment with one of our fibroid experts.

 Sources for information referenced in this post